-This year I revised the dog statistics to remove an estimate of the dogs St. Hubert’s transfers in and quickly transfers out through its Sister Shelter WayStation program.
-Since St. Hubert’s is effectively acting as a middle man and not holding these animals very long, it makes sense to exclude these dogs from the various kill rate statistics below.
-If I did not exclude these animals, I would understate the dog kill rate due to inflated intake and outcomes numbers.
-Therefore, I removed all of St. Hubert’s dogs transferred out from the intake and outcomes figures to calculate the kill rates above except the “Kill Rate Per State Report (Intake).”
-This adjustment increased the dog kill rate (intake) from 6.6% to 7.3%.
-While St. Hubert’s also transfers in and transfers out cats through the Sister Shelter WayStation program, the numbers did not have a material impact on the statewide kill rates.
-As a result, I did not revise the cat statistics.
+This year I revised the cat statistics to remove an estimate of the cats St. Hubert’s transfers in and quickly transfers out through its Sister Shelter WayStation program.
+Previously, I made this adjustment only for dogs.
+Since St. Hubert’s is effectively acting as a middle man and not holding these animals very long, it makes sense to exclude these dogs and cats from the various kill rate statistics.
+If I did not exclude these animals, I would understate the dog and cat kill rates due to inflated intakes and outcomes numbers.
+Therefore, I removed all of St. Hubert’s dogs transferred out from the intake and outcomes figures in the metrics.
+Since St. Hubert’s primarily uses the Sister Shelter Waystation program to quickly transfer in cats and send them to out of state facilities, I only backed out the cats St. Hubert’s transferred to out of state organizations in the various kill rates.
+This adjustment increased the dog kill rate (intake) from 5.5 to 6.3% and the cat kill rate (intake) from 16.1% to 16.3%.

 The Animal Intake and Disposition report prepared by the New Jersey Department of Health only allows one to calculate the number of animals killed as a percentage of total animals impounded or intake.
 I prefer calculating the kill rate as a percentage of outcomes rather than intake as this metric directly compares positive and negative outcomes.
 Using intake may depress the kill rate since shelters can simply hold animals for a long time to the point of overcrowding.
-Calculating the kill rate based on outcomes rather than intake caused the cat kill rate to increase from 18.4% to 18.8% while the dog kill rate remained at 7.3%.
+Calculating the kill rate based on outcomes rather than intake caused the dog kill rate to increase from 6.3% to 6.4% and the cat kill rate to increase from 16.3% to 16.7%.

 In addition, we should increase the kill rate for animals who died or went missing in shelters.
 In the past, I’ve labeled this metric the death rate as these animals are likely dead or in a very bad situation.
 Unfortunately, the Shelter/Pound Annual Report includes animals who died or went missing in the “Other” outcome category.
 The “Other” category contains positive live releases, such as TNR for cats, at a few shelters.
 While including the “Other” category in the death rate for most shelters is appropriate (i.e. those facilities that don’t do TNR or don’t include cats released through TNR programs in “Other” outcomes), I’m no longer doing this due to an increasing number of shelters implementing TNR.
 Instead, I calculated the kill rate by subtracting out “Other” outcomes from total outcomes.
 If a shelter specifies the number of animals included in “Other” that left the shelter alive, I count this as “Other Live Release” and do not back these amounts out of total outcomes.
-After making this adjustment, the dog kill rate increases from 8.0% to 8.1% and the cat kill rate rises from 20.5% to 21.9%.
+After making this adjustment, the dog kill rate remained at 6.8% and the cat kill rate also stayed at 18.0%.
 For those interested in seeing the estimated death rates, you can find them in the supporting spreadsheet.

 Also, many shelters transport easy to adopt animals from out of state which artificially increases live release rates.
 To properly calculate the percentage of New Jersey animals losing their lives, we need to adjust for transports.
 Unfortunately, shelters don’t break out their save rates by local and out of state animals.
-However, most likely nearly all of the out of state animals (primarily puppies and easy to adopt dogs) make it out of shelters alive.
+However, most likely nearly all of the out of state animals (primarily puppies and easy to adopt dogs and cats) make it out of shelters alive.
 Therefore, I back out the number of out of state transports from total outcomes to estimate the local kill rate.
-This adjustment increases the New Jersey dog kill rate from 8.1% to 10.5% and the state’s cat kill rate from 21.9% to 22.2%.
+This adjustment increases the New Jersey dog kill rate from 6.8% to 9.2% and the state’s cat kill rate from 18.0 to 19.3%.